New Study Reignites Debate on Cellphone Radiation Safety

 What does this mean for the average human with a smartphone?

-In a February 2023 statement outlining their report, the NTP said that findings in animals cannot be directly applied to humans for two key reasons:
+In a February 2023 statement outlining its report, the NTP stated that findings in animals cannot be directly applied to humans for two key reasons:

 However, NTP researchers noted that their study calls into question “the long-held assumption that RFR is of no concern as long as the energy level is low and does not significantly heat the tissues.”